Re-Imagining the Future of Work with Sally Thornton

 As part of Forshay’s founding team and current Managing Partner, Andrea is involved in every aspect of running Forshay.
 Drawing on her past experience as an HR executive and recruiting leader, Andrea is equipped with the critical business acumen, deep analytical know-how, and the ability to effectively identify the right talent for clients’ needs.
 With talent networks in the San Francisco, New York and Boston markets, she is the first person companies call when they have an important position or project to fill.
 Andrea has a Bachelor’s Degree in Industrial and Labor Relations from Cornell, and in her downtime, can be found rowing or boating on the outermost Cape Cod waterways.

-Michelle leads our operations and administration – spanning marketing, contracts, IT and finance.
-She’s also the Forshay talent concierge, client project contact, and general cat herder who makes the complicated, complex, and seemingly impossible possible.
+Michelle, a founding team member with a passion for problem-solving, leads our business operations.
+With a dual degree in accounting and business systems from UW-Madison, she spent half her career in consulting and project management.
+At Forshay, she thrives on helping our talent succeed while managing client expectations.
+A strategic thinker and master organizer, she makes the complicated, complex, and seemingly impossible possible.
 And if that’s not enough of a resume, she’s working on a screenplay about a New Jersey funeral (surprise: it’s a comedy!)

 Paul brings a keen eye for matching candidates to a firm’s culture, along with 20+ years of human resources management experience in large Fortune 100 companies and small entrepreneurial start-up organizations.
 In the last ten years, Paul has been both recruiting and coaching top talent.
 Training is in his blood — in his down time, he trains shelter dogs at the SF SPCA to ace their adoption interviews.